Alcohol and entertainment

 We may use the information provided for the prevention and detection of fraud.
 We also share this information for auditing purposes.

-If posting or handing in the application form(s) (except minor variations) at our reception you are required to also serve a copy of the application, including the accompanying documentation, to the responsible authorities on the same day as the application is given to us.
+If posting in the application form(s) (except minor variations) you are required to serve a copy of the application, including the accompanying documentation, to the responsible authorities on the same day as the application is given to us.
 If the application is submitted electronically, we will provide copies to the responsible authorities.
 We can only accept applications for premises within our local authority area.

-Any business buying alcohol from a UK wholesaler for onward supply to their customers will need to check that their wholesaler has been approved by Her Majesty's Revenue and Customs (HMRC) under the Alcohol Wholesaler Registration Scheme (AWRS).
-For further information see the HM Revenue and Customs factsheet.
+Any business buying alcohol from a UK wholesaler for onward supply to their customers will need to check that their wholesaler has been approved by Her Majesty's Revenue and Customs (HMRC) under the Alcohol Wholesaler Registration Scheme (AWRS)

 The time taken to process an application depends on each individual application.
 The time period can range from a minimum of one month up to two months, but this could be longer if appeals are made following a committee hearing.